frigolog-haccp-mcp

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the tool has no parameters and no output schema, the description thoroughly covers what the tool returns: the four levels, six criteria, inspection frequency, and improvement actions.
-It also references the sibling tool for specific use cases, making the context complete.
+Given no input parameters and no output schema, the description completely covers the tool's educational purpose, detailing four levels, six criteria, inspection frequency, and improvement actions.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.